arrdem/sad/README.md

 # Sad

+Leiningen ```[me.arrdem.sad "0.1.4"]```

-Sad is a Clojure parser generator based on the venerable fnparse toolkit.
-The name is a joke on a Haskell parser generator library entitled Happy.
+Sad is a Clojure parser compiler based on the venerable fnparse toolkit.
+The name is a joke on a Haskell parser generator library entitled Happy, and is an accurate reflection of my mood upon seeing the dozens of pages which some grammars I have contemplated implementing span.

-Sad is a tool for generating parser combinators from human-readable and human-authored text in some of the many BNF grammar description languages.

 ## Compiling Grammars
-Sad provides first and foremost a set of functions for transforming raw text into parser rules, and is primarily intended for use first in generating such rules, and secondly as a library for making interacting with generated rules as simple and painless as possible.
+Sad provides a set of functions for transforming raw text into parser rules, and is primarily intended for use first in generating such rules, and secondly as a library for making interacting with generated rules as simple and painless as possible.
 As a Clojure program, sad can be built to a standalone jar and run via `java -jar sad.jar [options]` or run from source via `lein run [options]`.
 Sad accepts the following command line parameters: